 Summarized below are all mitigation measures adopted by the Responsible Entity to reduce, avoid or eliminate adverse environmental impacts and to avoid non-compliance or non-conformance with the above-listed authorities and factors.
 These measures/conditions must be incorporated into project contracts, development agreements and other relevant documents.

 The staff responsible for implementing and monitoring mitigation measures should be clearly identified in the mitigation plan.

-Law, Authority, or Mitigation Measure or Condition Comments on Completed Mitigation Plan Complete Factor Measures Flood Insurance For loans, loan insurance or guarantees, the amount of flood insurance coverage must at least equal the outstanding principal balance of the loan or the maximum limit of coverage made available under the N/A

-National Flood Income
+Law, Mitigation Measure or Comments on Mitigation Complete

+Authority, or Condition Completed Plan

+Factor Measures

+Flood For loans, loan insurance or N/A

+Insurance guarantees, the amount of flood

+insurance coverage must at least

+equal the outstanding principal

+balance of the loan or the

+maximum limit of coverage

+made available under the

 National Flood Insurance

 Program, whichever is less.
 For

 grants and other non-loan forms

 of financial assistance, flood

 insurance coverage must be

 continued for the life of the

 building irrespective of the

 transfer of ownership.
 The

 amount of coverage must at

 least equal the total project cost

 or the maximum coverage limit

 of the National Flood Insurance

 Program, whichever is less.

 Floodplain The structure is located in the N/A

-Management ABFE Zone A (100 yr floodplain),
+Management ABFE Zone A and AE (100 yr

+floodplain), but

-but mitigation/minimization
+mitigation/minimization

 measures not required as the

 project activities are not

 substantial improvement, and

 the building footprint is not

 being increased.